Monster Warriors: Core characters

 She is the bravest of the Warriors and a dedicated practitioner of obscure martial arts.
 Tough, fierce and virtually fearless, the athletic brunette is, however, particularly uncomfortable with heights, has failed her driving test multiple times and has had a string of hopeless boyfriends.
 She later develops a relationship with Antonio.
+She is a combination of Daphne Blake, Kylie Griffin, and Kimberly Ann Hart.